Be A Lightweight

 The older we get the heavier we get.
 Luckily, balance is maintained by the fact that for each gram of weight we add to our expanding waistlines, we are able to remove a gram from our gear.
-Each season fabrics get lighter and lighter, redefining what’s classed as lightweight, for example Pertex 6 was once considered the stuff to have, now it looks like Cordura when placed next to Pertex Microlight.
-Eventually even the term lightweight wasn’t light enough, and so we had featherweight, followed by gossamer weight.
-Of course the ideal situation is to remove weight from both our packs and our waistlines, but were would be the fun in that?
+Each season fabrics get lighter and lighter, redefining what’s classed as lightweight, for example, Pertex 6 was once considered the stuff to have, now it looks like Cordura when placed next to Pertex Microlight.
+Eventually, even the term lightweight wasn’t light enough, and so we had featherweight, followed by gossamer weight.
+Of course, the ideal situation is to remove weight from both our packs and our waistlines, but where would be the fun in that?

 1. PUT YOUR RACK ON AN ATKINS GEAR DIET

 Do you believe it’s possible?
-Well lets look at Jane’s rack from example (Jane’s actually a bloke so no one’s offended).
+Well, let’s look at Jane’s rack for example (Jane’s actually a bloke so no one’s offended).
 Here’s how he gets his gold star

-He replaces his 12 old DMM Tru-clip extenders (840g) with 12 Wild Country Helium Quick draws (480g) saving 360 g.
-Having switched to 8.5mm ropes he replaces his ATC XP (87g) with a smaller DMM Buggette (24g) savingt a further 63g.
-Next he switches belay crabs from his chunky DMM Boa (99g) to a lighter DMM Sentinel HMS (54g), and while he’s at it he dumps his two trusty Clog screw gates (87g) for smaller BD Quicksilver screwgates (56g), saving a total of 111g.
-His 4 large Camp hexs on 7mm cord (648g) are next for the boot, being replaced by 4 WC Rockcentrics (434g), a saving of 168g.
-Jane has three sets of small wires, so replaces his six smallest rocks (167g) with Super light rocks (96g), giving a 71g saving.
-Lastly a look at Jane’s chunky old style WC syncro harness reveals it weighs 800 grams, so he replaces it with the Petzl Hirundos (314g) saving a whopping 486g.
+He replaces his 12 old DMM Tru-clip extenders (840g) with 12 Wild Country Helium Quickdraws (480g) saving 360 g.
+Having switched to 8.5mm ropes he replaces his ATC XP (87g) with a smaller DMM Buggette (24g) saving a further 63g.
+Next, he switches belay crabs from his chunky DMM Boa (99g) to a lighter DMM Sentinel HMS (54g), and while he’s at it he dumps his two trusty Clog screw gates (87g) for smaller BD Quicksilver screwgates (56g), saving a total of 111g.
+His 4 large Camp hex on 7mm cord (648g) are next for the boot, being replaced by 4 WC Rockcentrics (434g), a saving of 168g.
+Jane has three sets of small wires, so replaces his six smallest rocks (167g) with Superlight rocks (96g), giving a 71g saving.
+Lastly, a look at Jane’s chunky old-style WC Syncro harness reveals it weighs 800 grams, so he replaces it with the Petzl Hirundos (314g) saving a whopping 486g.
 The total weight saving from all this shiny new kit is 1.6 kg’s, meaning Jane’s improved his chances of that first transgender ascent all the routes in Hard Rock!

 2. QUESTION THE WEIGHT OF EVERY ITEM OF GEAR YOU CARRY